Oral sex can trigger a yeast infection in your mouth, vagina, penis, or anus.

 Candida thrives in moist environments, so oral sex creates an opportunity for candida to grow more quickly than it normally would.

-At least one study has shown that receiving vaginal oral sex increases your risk of vaginal yeast infections.
+At least has shown that receiving vaginal oral sex increases your risk of vaginal yeast infections.

 Receiving oral sex may be enough to trigger a yeast infection.
 Your risk for infection increases if you receive oral from someone who has thrush or engage in penetrative sex with someone who has a vaginal or anal yeast infection.